Brett-Tanner/Journal/2024/May_24.md

 ### Materials

+- [x] Bump Ruby version to 3.3.1
+- [x] Include `csv` in Gemfile since it's out of stdlib from 3.4.0

 #### CSV Upload

-- [] Refactor upload Stimulus controllers to reduce code duplication
-- [] Parents
+- [x] Parents
-  - [] Create controller/views
+  - [x] Create controller/views
-  - [] Refactor Stimulus controllers
+  - [x] Refactor Stimulus controllers
+- [x] Seems there's actually an issue with student uploads, chase that down
+  - Might be why it's the only one whose tests don't pass the whole way through
+    - Wasn't, that's still a problem
+  - Was a typo, using 'hidden_field' rather than 'hidden_field_tag'
+- [] Include correcting an invalid record in upload system specs

 ### Event Site

-- [] Login isn't showing an error when it fails
-- Write up the downtime plan
+- Dockerize
-  - [] Dockerize, upgrade to Ruby 3.3
+  - [x] upgrade to Ruby 3.3.1
+  - [x] Customize Dockerfile to build successfully
+  - [] Customise docker-compose.yml to run the whole app successfully
+    - Up to the S3 SDK causing issues with docker-compose

+## May 15th

+### Materials

+#### CSV Upload

+- [] Include correcting an invalid record in upload system specs

+### Event Site

+- Dockerize
+  - [] Customise docker-compose.yml to run the whole app successfully
+    - Up to the S3 SDK causing issues with docker-compose
+  - [] customise .dockerignore
+  - [] take a look at the entrypoint, and config/dockerfile.yml
 - [] Backup the DB in every way possible
 - [] Spin up a new version with the (shared) DB backup on the PUP account and get it working
 - [] Switch the domain registrar to Cloudflare
 - [] Point the domain at the new EB
 - [] IP lock SM accounts
 - Extras if I have time
   - [] Maybe install SolidQueue and use it for emails
   - [] Maybe finish the invoice calc rewrite if I have extra time
   - [] Refactor the Event#show page and move it to Invoice#new
 - [] Need to add event summary stats to the charts
+- [] Login isn't showing an error when it fails

 ##### Testing